 Is It a Painkiller or a Vitamin?

-In my world, HR and executive search, a person can be a pain.
-I don’t mean an annoyance, like a “pain in the —-“, I mean a real pain – an obstacle to progress, unable to generate needed results, an impediment to team functioning.
+In our world, HR and executive search, a person can be a pain.
+We don’t mean an annoyance, like a “pain in the —-“, we mean a real pain – an obstacle to progress, unable to generate needed results, an impediment to team functioning.
 A new, more effective person who gets past these obstacles is the “pain reliever.”
-I tell my clients they should only hire me if I can relieve pain, and have a critical, measurable impact on their bottom line.
-For this year, we all need to think this way!
+We tell our clients they should only hire a candidate if they can relieve pain, and have a critical, measurable impact on their bottom line.